Bill Pay Terms of Service

 We may refuse, delay, or reverse a transaction where we reasonably believe it:

-• is required by law/regulation or a competent authority; or
+• is required by, or appropriate to comply with, any law, regulation, or a competent authority;

-• exceeds limits we apply for risk/operational reasons.
+• exceeds limits we apply for risk or operational reasons; or

 7.9 Execution of payment transactions